-We call this being able to move from lifetime cover with your existing insurer to a lifetime policy with K9 COVER, whilst continuing to cover pre-existing medical conditions.
+Moving your dog's lifetime policy to K9 COVER gives you the opportunity to continue insuring pre-existing medical conditions.
 It's new and can also cover ongoing (chronic) conditions.

-If dog owners are taking the trouble of arranging insurance then surely vet fees have to be the number one priority?
+If dog owners are taking the trouble of arranging insurance then surely pre-existing conditions have to be one of the biggest priorities?
 As your dog gets older you'll find that many illnesses are common to the breed and may need further treatment, therefore wouldn’t you want to be covered for any condition irrespective of whether your dog has had a similar previous claim?

-In every sector of insurance we're told to obtain renewal quotes from more than one provider but if you have a lifetime policy it's been unwise to do this because most insurers exclude pre-existing medical conditions.
+As consumers we're told to obtain renewal quotes from more than one provider but in the past it's been unwise to do this because most insurers exclude pre-existing medical conditions.
 The insurer knows this and has been able to increase your premium each year without restraint.
-However with the introduction of our lifetime-switch policy this is no longer the case.
-If you're currently on a lifetime policy we encourage you to get a quote and see if we can save you money, safe in the knowledge that pre-existing conditions can still be covered.
+However with the introduction of our medical assessment this is no longer the case.
+If you're currently insured elsewhere we encourage you to get a quote and see if we can save you money, safe in the knowledge that pre-existing conditions can still be covered.

-In fact whatever type of policy you're on, or even if this is your first dog insurance policy we encourage you to at least get a quote.
+Whatever type of policy you have, or even if this is your first dog insurance policy we encourage you to at least get a quote.
 Our simple online screening tool lets us provide a quote relevant to your dog's health and can give you an insight into how insurers assess risk.

 When studying our competitors we found a number of them offered very high vet fee limits, and used this as a method of promoting superiority of cover.
-So we decided to look at some data in 2021 to understand the likelihood of a high claim and obtained an anonymous sample of 21,255 recent claims.
+We decided to look at the data in 2021 to understand the likelihood of a very high claim, and obtained an anonymous sample of 21,255 recent claims.
 From this we identified: -